Dollis Infant School SEN Information Report

 8. How does the governing body involve other bodies, including health and social services bodies, local authority support services and voluntary organisations, in meeting the needs of pupils with special educational needs and in supporting the families of such pupils?

 The school has access to a School Nurse.
-The school has four Safeguarding Officers.
+The school has three Safeguarding Officers.
 The school works with the LA and uses services provided in the local offer.
 The school takes advice from other professionals (social care, Common Assessment Framework team) with regard to the use of voluntary organisations.

 9. What are the school’s arrangements for supporting pupils with special educational needs in transferring between phases of education or in preparing for adulthood and independent living?